fiugd/blog/_releases/backlog.md

 		2. preview terminal/.example.html
 		3. observe failure when loading terminal/.example.js
 	- this was noted without as much detail in v0.4.4
+- [ ] should be able to delete a repo as well as pull it

 # exiled from v0.4.4